tristanls/ack/README.md

 #### Ack chain

-Let's say that you want to do a letter count, and you have a database containing text files that contain words.
+Let's say that you want to do a word count, and you have a database containing text files that contain words.

 ```
 database -> files -> words